Jump to:

 At different disease stages

-Osteoporosis is considered a “silent thief” that is typically asymptomatic until a fracture occurs.
+Osteoporosis is often clinically silent and asymptomatic until a fracture occurs.
 During the acute phase of fracture, relieving pain, appropriately stabilizing the fracture, and treating other comorbidities are essential.

-NOF suggests pharmacologic treatment in the following groups: patients with a hip or vertebral fracture, patients with a BMD with an associated T-score ≤ -2.5 at either the femoral neck, total hip, or lumbar spine, postmenopausal women and men age 50 and older with low bone mass (T-score between -1.0 and -2.5), and patients with a 10-year major osteoporosis-related fracture probability of ≥ 20% or a 10-year hip fracture probability of ≥ 3% based on FRAX.5
+The National Osteoporosis Foundation suggests pharmacologic treatment in the following groups: patients with a hip or vertebral fracture, patients with a BMD with an associated T-score ≤ -2.5 at either the femoral neck, total hip, or lumbar spine, postmenopausal women and men age 50 and older with low bone mass (T-score between -1.0 and -2.5), and patients with a 10-year major osteoporosis-related fracture probability of ≥ 20% or a 10-year hip fracture probability of ≥ 3% based on FRAX.Other organizations such as the UK based National Osteoporosis Guidelines Group further sub-stratify these recommendations based upon age (>50, >65, and >70 years of age getting separate recommendations) and utilization of age normalized scores for FRAX scores.
+There is much agreement between the various societies but no consensus.5,8,10

-In addition to this, dietary supplementation with calcium and vitamin D can also aid in decreased the risk of osteoporosis-related fractures.
-The recommended dietary allowance (RDA) for calcium is 1000mg/day for women ages 19-50 years and increases to 1200mg/day for those 50 years and older; for men, the RDA is 1000mg/day for those ages 19-70 years and increases to 1200mg/day in those 70 years and older.
-The preferred sources are calcium-rich foods and beverages.
+In addition to this, dietary supplementation with calcium and vitamin D can also aid in decreased risk of osteoporosis-related fractures.
+The recommended dietary allowance (RDA) for calcium is 1000 mg/day for women ages 19-50 years and increases to 1200 mg/day for those 50 years and older; for men, the RDA is 1000 mg/day for those ages 19-70 years and increases to 1200 mg/day in those 70 years and older.18 The preferred sources are calcium-rich foods and beverages.
+Calcium supplementation at doses higher than this may predispose to cardiovascular morbidity and renal stones and is thus not recommended.
 The RDA for vitamin D is 600 IU/day for men and women ages 19-70 years and increases to 800 IU/day for those 70 years and older.
-These calculations correspond to a serum 25-hydroxyvitamin D level of 20 ng/ml.6
+These calculations correspond to a serum 25-hydroxyvitamin D level of 20 ng/ml.19 Vitamin D supplementation should also be tailored to address any persistent deficiencies that are not corrected with traditional doses/dietary intake.

 Patient & family education

 Osteoporosis is a preventable disease.
-The NOF recommends that postmenopausal women and men age 50 and older be counseled on the risk of osteoporosis and osteoporosis-related fractures.
+The NOF recommends that postmenopausal women and men aged 50 and older be counseled on the risk of osteoporosis and osteoporosis-related fractures.
 Recommendations for the general population should include adequate intake of calcium, vitamin D, and vitamin K. Smoking and heavy drinking should be avoided, and risk factors for falls should be reduced.
-Early identification and treatment of patients with osteoporosis are essential.5
+Early identification and treatment of patients with osteoporosis is helpful to prevent morbidity related to the condition.

 Serial central DXA BMD testing is the gold standard for monitoring response to pharmacologic therapy.
-BMD should be measured 12 to 24 months after initiating or changing therapy and periodically thereafter.5
+BMD should be measured approximately 12 to 24 months after initiating or changing therapy and periodically thereafter; although, no clear consensus currently exists.10

 Serially testing bone turnover markers can also be used for evaluating the efficacy of drug therapy.
-PINP levels should be obtained prior to and 3 to 6 months after the initiation of osteoporosis treatment in order to gauge therapeutic response.10
+PINP levels may be obtained at 3 to 6 months after the initiation of medical management to gauge therapeutic response.13

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Early identification of patients with osteoporosis and assessing the risks of fracture can reverse bony deterioration and prevent fracture.
-Screening risk factors and ordering tests for low BMD is crucial to preventing negative outcomes; there is still an estimated 11% of postmenopausal women who have never been screened or never had follow-up counseling and treatment for low BMD.4 A multidisciplinary approach and effective communication between the physician and the patient/family lead to better outcomes.
+Early identification of patients with osteoporosis to assess the risks of fracture can reverse bony deterioration thereby preventing future fractures.
+Screening for risk factors and ordering tests for low BMD is crucial for preventing negative outcomes.
+There is still an estimated 11% of postmenopausal women who have never been screened or never had follow-up counseling and treatment for low BMD.3 A multidisciplinary approach and effective communication between the physician and the patient/family lead to better outcomes.
 Referral to specialists should be strongly considered if the patient has any of the following:

 Special populations